jnozzi/cocoadev.com/markdown/InstanceObject.md

 ----

-Don't start!  :-) This heated controversy is well-discussed under General/FactoryMethod.
+Don't start!  :-) This heated controversy is well-discussed under FactoryMethod.